Joint Health & Safety Committee (JHSC) Refresher Training Program

 - Review key concepts from Part One training and Part Two training.

-- Review rights, duties and responsibilities of JHSC members and certified members.
+- Understand rights, duties and responsibilities of JHSC members and certified members.

-- Review the roles, duties, and responsibilities of workplace parties.
+- Learn the roles, duties, and responsibilities of workplace parties.

 - Review the rights, duties, and functions of the JHSC.

-- Review the concepts of hazard recognition, assessment, and control, and evaluation of the hazard controls and a Hazard Management Tool.
+- Discover the concepts of hazard recognition, assessment, and control, and evaluation of the hazard controls and a Hazard Management Tool.

 - Review any other applicable content from JHSC certification training as may be identified by the approved training provider or the Ministry of Labour, Training and Skills Development.